jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 * With an address space of 16, a total of four bits would be required to index each memory address

-* In the above RAM example, the data stored in each of the 16 address is represented as the 16 letters ``a`` -- ``p``
+* The data stored in each of the 16 memory address is represented as the 16 letters

+    * The letters ``a`` -- ``p``, one in each row
-    * However, the addressability is not represented here
+    * In the image, the addressability is not represented; one cannot determine the amount of data in each location